 Automation also plays a big role in improving the timely communication of design or fabrication changes, and dramatically reduces rework by having the right information in the right place at the right time.
 This can improve safety, while also maintaining predictability and enhancing profitability.

-When considering new technology to invest in for improved safety, choose the solutions with the highest ROI that won’t add additional risks to implement.
+When considering new safety innovations to invest in for improved safety, choose the solutions with the highest ROI that won’t add additional risks to implement.
 As an added bonus, implementing certain technologies may also allow you to lower your insurance premiums.

 6. Invest in Your Staff